joaosiqueira/dark-mode-gee/README.md

 ## Disclaimer

-If the theme is broken, don't hesitate to fill an issue here.
+If the theme is broken, don't hesitate to fill an issue.

 Obs.: I'm not a web designer :).